 - Childhood Friends: Goemon and Kikyo, though he is a few years older at least.
 Sadly, she turns out to be Evil All Along.

-- Fortune Teller: Genzai disguises as one in an attempt to kill Goemon.
+- Fortune Teller: Genzai disguises himself as one in an attempt to kill Goemon.
 He fails.

 - Masquerade Ball: Chin Chin Chow hosts one of some sort on his luxury cruise.
-Lupin and Jigen (dressed up as a vampire and a werewolf respectively) managed to attend the ball through forged invitation cards, whilst Fujiko (dressed as a cowgirl) really was invited.
+Lupin and Jigen (dressed up as a vampire and a cartoon wolf respectively) managed to attend the ball through forged invitation cards, whilst Fujiko (dressed as a cowgirl) really was invited.